10th Anniversary Performances! Fallen Heroes, Rising Stars: A Juneteenth Celebration Through Dance

 • African American musical artists such as John Lee Hooker, Aretha Franklin, Nancy Wilson, Whitney Houston, Nipsey Hussle, Maya Angelou, and Prince.

 • Civil Rights leaders such as Nelson Mandela, Muhammad Ali & Maya Angelou.

-Through the power of dancers in their 40s & 50s, this uplifting, educational, inspiring, can't-sit-still-in-your-seat celebration of who we are as Americans will have you singing to yourself and reflecting on history for weeks.
+Through the power of dancers in their 40s & 50s, this uplifting, educational, inspiring, family-friendly, can't-sit-still-in-your-seat celebration of who we are as Americans will have you singing to yourself and reflecting on history for weeks.

 Who is this show for?